 Transactions with Other FHLBanks.
-Occasionally, we loan or borrow short-term funds to/from other FHLBanks in order to manage FHLB System-wide liquidity.
+Occasionally, we loan or borrow short-term funds to/from other FHLBanks in order to manage FHLBank System-wide liquidity.
 These loans and borrowings are transacted at current market rates when traded.
-There were no loans to or borrowings from other FHLBanks that remained outstanding at December 31, 2023 or 2022.
+There were no loans to or borrowings from other FHLBanks that remained outstanding at December 31, 2024 or 2023.

 Transactions with the Office of Finance.
-Our proportionate share of the cost of operating the Office of Finance is identified in our statement of income.
+Our proportionate share of the cost of operating the Office of Finance is identified in our Statement of Income.
 For the determination of our proportionate share, see Note 1 - Summary of Significant Accounting Policies.